 As I took the last rest, just above the second bolt, I looked up at the 45-degree-overhung crack system with familiar awe.
 I dug my thumbs into two convenient notches, inhaled crisp October air, and observed my forearms recovering, my torso tense, waiting patiently for the point of diminishing returns.
 I started up into the business, taking a small foot-slip in stride, and paused an extra split-second to slot my left hand correctly into the finger-lock.
 That small adjustment made the difference.
 I climbed farther than ever before before falling.
 Hanging on the rope, I let elation fade into a mixture of fear and anticipation as I contemplated the four hard moves that separated me from the top.

 I pulled back onto the rock and found the balance point that made the crux move possible.
 Turned sideways, hands and feet level, pulling with such force my shoulders felt on the verge of dislocation, I reached the small groove with my left hand.
 I screamed my way up to a small sloper, my left leg desperately ruddering against the blank face.
-I felt the edge bite deep into my right 5th finger, but I was in the zone, I clamped down on the sloper, and vice-gripped the finishing pinch hold.
+I felt the edge bite deep into my right 5th finger, but I was in the zone, I clamped down on the sloper, and vise-gripped the finishing pinch hold.

 When I first tried The Project, I could not fathom half of the moves.
 A year and a half later, with over 30 days working it, I had linked the route in two overlapping sections.
 The journey wasn't over, but the end was in sight.